-Malvern College Pre-School Campus Hong Kong will open in September 2017 at its new Southwest Kowloon campus.
-This will be the fourth overseas campus for the 150 year old UK Malvern College and a sister to Malvern College Hong Kong, which will open its Primary and Lower Secondary schools in September 2018.
+Malvern College Pre-School Campus Hong Kong opened in September 2017 at its Southwest Kowloon campus.
+This is the fourth overseas campus for the 150 year old UK Malvern College and a sister to Malvern College Hong Kong.

 Malvern College UK was founded in 1865 and, together with its primary school The Downs Malvern, provides education for boys and girls aged from 3 to 18 years.
 The College is known as an innovator in education, having pioneered the adoption of Nuffield Science (introduction of experiments into Science education), Language Laboratories, Ingenuity tests and the Duke of Edinburgh award scheme among other educational innovations.